apereo/cas/docs/cas-server-documentation/installation/Configuration-Server-Management.md

 and refresh the application context as needed.
 Please [review this guide](Configuration-Management-Reload.html#reload-strategy) to learn more.

 Note that by default, all CAS settings and configuration is controlled via the embedded `application.properties` file in the CAS server web application.
+There is also an embedded `application.yml` file that allows you to override all defaults if you wish to ship the configuration inside the main CAS web application and not rely on externalized configuration files.

 Settings found in external configuration files are and will be able to override the defaults provide by CAS.
 The naming of the configuration files inside the CAS configuration directory follows the below pattern:

 - An `application.(properties|yml)` file is always loaded.
 - Settings located inside `properties|yml` files whose name matches the value of `spring.application.name` are loaded (i.e `cas.properties`)